usamabasharat/usamabasharat/README.md

 # Hey, I'm Usama 👋

-**Full Stack Developer · Building Scalable Web Applications**
+**Senior Full Stack & AI Engineer · Building Intelligent, Scalable Applications**

-🤖 Supercharging development with AI, from intelligent code generation to automated workflows, I leverage cutting-edge AI tools to build faster, smarter, and better.
+🤖 7+ years building production-grade software, the last couple of which have been focused on Generative AI, LLMs, RAG pipelines, and AI-powered automation.
+I like turning these technologies into systems people actually use.

 </div>